jacobbusshart/DIYraman/docs/instructions/Rhodamine B.md

 3. From the side, verify a bright orange beam path and a clearly defined focus inside the cuvette.
 4. In the acquisition software you should see:
    - A strong, broad fluorescence band at longer wavelengths (Stokes side).
-   - A heavily suppressed 532 nm laser line if longpass/notch filters are correctly installed.
+   - A heavily suppressed 532 nm laser line if longpass filters are correctly installed.
-5. Adjust mirror angles and focus until the fluorescence signal is strong and stable, aiming for the highest intensity value possible.
+1. Adjust mirror angles and focus until the fluorescence signal is strong and stable, aiming for the highest intensity value possible.

 > [!TIP] Quick troubleshooting
 > - **No signal** → beam misses the cuvette or hits the plastic holder.